skafos/churn-model-demo/README.md

 The purpose of this example is to highlight the utility of Skafos, Metis Machine's data science operationalization and delivery platform.
 In this example, we will:

 * Build and train a model predicting cell phone churn with data on a public S3 bucket
-* Save this model to a private S3 bucket
+* Save this using the Skafos data engine
 * Score new customers using this model and save these scores.
 * Access these scores via an API and S3.